UnityDreamTeam/Assignment_8/README.md

 # Assignment 8
 This project is part of Game Development course and based on existing project from class.
 It shows a basic paving mechanism in Unity in order to build a simple 2D world.
 It uses BFS algorithm in order to help the user find a path to the target when moving with mouse clicking.
-We added **Dijkstra** algorithm in order to find the shortest path to the destination, where the paves uses as weight.
+We added **Dijkstra** algorithm in order to find the shortest path to the destination, where the paves uses as weights.

 ## Dijkstra Algorithm
 This is an example for how Dijkstra algorithm works.